-This article appropriates funds for the FY2027 Community Preservation Committee operating budget and CPA projects.
-It was adopted via electronic vote with broad consensus and no opposing votes.
+This article appropriates funds for the FY2027 Community Preservation Committee Operating Budget and CPA projects.
+It was adopted electronically with overwhelming support and no opposing votes.

 Adopted (172-0-4)